SAIL-Labs/AMICAL/README.md

 The second step is the core of AMICAL: we use the Fourier sampling approach to extract the interferometric observables (visibilities and closure phases).

 All the challenge when you play with the NRM data is to find the correct position of each baseline in the Fourier transform.
-To do so, we implemented 4 different sampling methods (`peakmethod` = ('unique', 'square', gauss', 'fft')) to exploit information spread beyond just the _u_, _v_ positions.
+To do so, we implemented 4 different sampling methods (`peakmethod` = ('unique', 'square', 'gauss', 'fft')) to exploit information spread beyond just the _u_, _v_ positions.

 <p align="center">
 <img src="Figures/fft.png" width="80%"/>